 ati

-Another useful command is the help, which shows the list of available commands:
+Another useful command is Help, which shows the list of available commands:

 at?